absimler/homework3-2022/README.md

 might measure in your field or in your own research, and a predictor variable it might respond to.

-**3b) (3 pts)** Simulate a dataset from the binomial distribution, using the following steps:
+**3b) (4 pts)** Simulate a dataset from the binomial distribution, using the following steps:
 Step 1) Simulate a predictor variable using runif or seq.
-Step 2) Decide on a value for the intercept and slope and create the deterministic portion of your model.
+Step 2) Select a value for the intercept and slope and create the deterministic portion of your model.
+Describe why you selected the intercept that you did.
+(You may want to experiment with several intercept and slope values) Step 3) Put the deterministic portion of your model onto the “probability scale” using the plogis() function.
-Step 3) Use rbinom to simulate draws from a binomial distribution, using the deterministic model.
+Step 4) Use rbinom to simulate draws from a binomial distribution, using the deterministic model.
 Be sure to apply the logistic function to the deterministic portion of your model, before using rbinom.

+Which sorts of values does your simulation generate?

 **3c) (2 pts)** Plot your simulated response against your simulated predictor variable.

-**3d) (2 pts)** Run a binomial glm on your simulated data.
+**3d) (2 pts)** Fit a binomial glm on your simulated data.
 How do your parameter estimates compare to the values you used to simulate this data?

-**3e) (2pts)** What role is the logit transformation/logistic function
+**3e) (1pts)** What role is the logit transformation/logistic function
 playing in the steps of your data simulation?